d-oit/gh-sub-issues/README.md

    - Always run from within a Git repository
    - Ensure GitHub CLI is authenticated
    - Verify project URLs before use

+## Why This Script?

+GitHub's CLI (`gh`) doesn't natively support sub-issue creation.
+Without this script, you would need to manually:

+1. Create parent issue
+2. Create child issue
+3. Use GraphQL API directly to link them
+4. Handle API authentication and error checking
+5. Manage project board assignments separately

+This script automates all these steps in a single command while ensuring:

+- ✅ Proper error handling at each stage
+- ✅ Input validation and sanitization
+- ✅ Environment configuration management
+- ✅ Project board integration

 ## Technical Implementation